Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ## USAGE (GPU MODE)
 ### NVIDIA
-1. Install the correct Pytorch version from https://pytorch.org/get-started/locally/ or https://pytorch.org/get-started/previous-versions/.
+1. Install the correct PyTorch version from https://pytorch.org/get-started/locally/ or https://pytorch.org/get-started/previous-versions/.
 	> **For example, for CUDA 13.0:**
 	> 1. Right click on the empty area in MIT root folder.
 	> 2. Select "Open in Terminal".